 Chipped, cracked, broken, decayed, and missing teeth are all very common problems around the country, but in Porter, they aren’t a big deal thanks to Dr. Price.
 Whether you have one tooth that needs repair or an entire row that needs replacing, he can provide a restoration that is practically indiscernible from nature.
 If you’re ready to enjoy your complete smile again, he is ready to help, so contact us today for an appointment to recreate your smilew ith restorative dentistry in Porter, TX.

-Our practice only uses composite-resin based tooth-colored fillings to repair small cavities and slightly damaged teeth.
+Our dental office only uses composite-resin based tooth-colored fillings to repair small cavities and slightly damaged teeth.
 This material is just as strong as traditional silver/amalgam fillings, and as the name indicates, it can also be color-matched to a patient’s enamel, making it practically invisible in the mouth.
 These fillings also offer a more conservative solution, as they allow us to repair a tooth while preserving more of its natural strength and structure, which will help it last for many years to come.

 Whether you are missing a few teeth or an entire arch, dentures can provide the quick and affordable solution that you need.
 Thanks to the most recent advancements in dental prosthetics, modern-day dentures are now smaller, sleeker, and more natural-looking than ever.
 Partial dentures can replace multiple missing teeth around the mouth while fitting in seamlessly with remaining teeth, while a full denture can instantly bring back an entire row.
 We offer both removable and implant-retained dentures so you can have the most secure fit possible.Learn More About Dentures